sublee/subl.ee/docs/resume.md

     Using Python, C#, Cython, ZeroMQ, MsgPack, Couchbase, etcd, Redis, MySQL, Unity3D, Git, PlasticSCM, Ansible, Fabric, Docker, Ubuntu, and AWS.

+Reviewer {: .label }
+NDC TF in [Nexon][], 2018
+:   NDC is the biggest conference in the Korean game industry, like GDC.
+    {: .note }

+:   Reviewed applied presentations for NDC 2018.
+Organized the conference
+    timetable.
+Helped the speakers to make their presentation better.

 Game Development Engineer {: .label }
 Team Lupin in [Nexon][], 2011--2013
 :   Developed and published mobile and Web series of